 Bronchogenic carcinoma, or lung cancer, is a malignant tumor arising from the epithelial lining of the bronchus or bronchiole.

-The incidence of bronchogenic carcinoma is estimated to be over 200,000 cases per year, making it the second-most common malignancy in the United States, after prostate cancer in men and breast cancer in women.
+The incidence of bronchogenic carcinoma is estimated to be over 200,000 cases per year, making it the 2nd most common malignancy in the United States, after prostate cancer in men and breast cancer in women.
 Mortality-wise, it causes the highest cancer-related deaths in the United States: about 160,000 deaths per year are related to bronchogenic carcinoma.
 The average age at the time of diagnosis is about 65 years.

 Tobacco smoking is the most important etiologic risk factor for bronchogenic carcinoma.
 The risk of bronchogenic carcinoma has a direct relationship to the duration and dose of tobacco smoking.
 Passive (secondhand) smoke is also a risk factor.

 Other known risk factors include exposure to asbestos, radon, arsenic, beryllium, chromium, nickel, and soot.

-Bronchogenic carcinoma is histologically divided into small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC), with the latter, further subdivided into three main subtypes—squamous cell carcinoma, adenocarcinoma, and large-cell carcinoma:
+Bronchogenic carcinoma is histologically divided into small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC), with the latter further subdivided into 3 main subtypes: squamous cell carcinoma, adenocarcinoma, and large cell carcinoma:

 - Squamous cell carcinoma is strongly associated with a history of tobacco smoking and is usually located in the center of the lungs.
 It is also associated with cavitation and parathyroid hormone-related protein secretion.

 - Small cell carcinoma is a central tumor and is more common in smokers.
 It is a very aggressive form of bronchogenic carcinoma.
 These tumors are more likely to metastasize to distant organs at the time of presentation, and the prognosis is usually grim.
 They originate from Kulchitsky (neuroendocrine) cells.
 They may be associated with paraneoplastic syndromes (Lambert-Eaton syndrome, ectopic secretion of antidiuretic hormone, or adrenocorticotropic hormone).

 The clinical presentation of bronchogenic carcinoma depends on the location of the tumor and the histological type.
 Approximately 10% of patients are asymptomatic; their bronchogenic carcinoma is detected on chest radiographs done for other reasons.